CaseyMOwen/MSDSCapstone/WeeklyStatusReport.md

 - Difficulties of the week
 	- Coming up with a project idea that is the correct technical difficulty, related to my work experience, and answers an interesting question
 - Goals for next week:
-	- Meet with professor and settle on a specific idea
+	- Meet with professor and settle on a specific idea, then complete project proposal and requirements specification